-- A student must submit a letter to the Office of Instruction within ten calendar days of the date in which the incident or the complaint occurred.
+- A student must submit a letter to the Dean of Teaching, Learning, and Assessment within ten calendar days of the date in which the incident or the complaint occurred.
 In the case of a final grade discrepancy, the letter should be submitted within fifteen calendar days of the release of grades.
-In the written complaint, describe his or her concerns, the events that led to those concerns, and provide any supporting documentation. - 2.
-The Office of Instruction Dean may choose to meet with both the student and the faculty member involved in an attempt to resolve the issue.
-The Dean may issue a decision or convene the Academic Grievance Committee. - 3.
-The Academic Grievance Committee will review the written grievance and all documentation.
+In the written complaint, the student should describe his or her concerns, the events that led to those concerns, and provide any supporting documentation. - The Dean of Teaching, Learning, and Assessment may choose to meet with both the student and the faculty member involved in an attempt to resolve the issue.
+If the issue is not resolved, the Dean of Teaching, Learning, and Assessment will convene the Academic Grievance Committee. - The Academic Grievance Committee will review the written grievance and all documentation.
 The Committee may or may not interview both the student and the faculty member.
 A member of the Committee will notify the student in writing of the Committee's decision within five working days. - 4.
-If the student remains unsatisfied with the decision issued by the Dean or the Academic Grievance Committee, the student may make a final appeal to the Vice President for Academic Affairs and Student Services.
-This appeal must be in writing and submitted no later than five working days from the date of the decision issued by the Dean or Academic Grievance Committee.
-The appeal must specify in detail why the decision of the Dean or Academic Grievance Committee was unsatisfactory and must be supported with compelling justification.
-Within ten working days of receipt of the student appeal the Vice President for Academic Affairs and Student Services will issue a decision regarding the appeal.
-This decision will either uphold the decision of the Dean or Academic Grievance Committee or will issue other remedies as the Vice President for Academic Affairs and Student Services deems appropriate.
-The decision of the Vice President for Academic Affairs and Student Services is final.
+If the student remains unsatisfied with the decision issued by the Academic Grievance Committee, the student may make a final appeal to the Vice President of Academic Affairs and Student Services.
+This appeal must be in writing and submitted no later than five working days from the date of the decision issued by the Academic Grievance Committee.
+The appeal must specify in detail why the decision of the Academic Grievance Committee was unsatisfactory and must be supported with compelling justification.
+Within ten working days of receipt of the student appeal the Vice President of Academic Affairs and Student Services will issue a decision regarding the appeal.
+This decision will either uphold the decision of the Academic Grievance Committee or will issue other remedies as the Vice President of Academic Affairs and Student Services deems appropriate.
+The decision of the Vice President of Academic Affairs and Student Services is final.